Check out the size of this squirrel I spotted on the roof of the kitchen this morning. Oh, it’s an ape.

-In Limpopo and other parts of South Africa, the youth have three weeks off from school for Easter break.
+In Limpopo and other parts of school for Easter break.
 The youth around the Farisani’s seemed to do a lot of work and play simultaneously.
 For the boys, there was grass to cut-to feed the goats, there were pigs to be fed-then slaughtered, fence posts to be loaded and then unloaded.
 For the girls there was food to be cooked Pap [pronounced Bop] a corn meal staple, there were chickens to kill and pluck and cut and cook, there were clothes to wash and then sun dry.
 It brought back memories of my childhood.
 Yuck.

 No comments: